Memo to POTUS: Stop Swapping Stupid With Jackasses

 The brashness and braun that have made President Trump an effective bomb dropper, also drive his social media posts.
 But with a modicum of self restraint he could gain much more ground with a broader constituency while still keeping his base fired up.
 The president risks undermining his objectives by issuing petulant social media posts, especially when he insulting Patriots like Secretary of Defense James Mattis and notable Republicans.
 In regard to the latter, a broader application of Ronald Reagan’s wise counsel – his “Eleventh Commandment” against fratricidal attacks – would serve Trump well.

 Given that Trump has [antagonized all those entrenched powerful elites and their the legions of leftist deep-state operatives still imbedded in key government agencies, he should choose his words with more care.

-At The Patriot Post, we have long had an rule when responding to idiots and agitators: “Don’t swap spit with a jackass.”
+At The Patriot Post, we have a long-standing rule when responding to idiots and agitators: “Don’t swap stupid with a jackass.”
 Donald Trump should adopt that policy.

 Last summer, Mr. Trump’s family and senior advisers conducted an intervention of sorts, endeavoring to convince him to stay on message — focus on Hillary Clinton’s unmitigated corruption and her long record of domestic and foreign policy malfeasance.

 Every time Mr. Trump has taken a step forward, he inevitably, like clockwork, posts something mindless on social media and takes a half-step backwards.